Travel money

 So, what is the best travel money option?

-The best way to spend abroad will depend on lots of things like:
+The best way to spend abroad depends on many factors, here’s a couple of considerations:

-• Your budget: If you want to control your spending, cash or a prepaid card is a good option.
+• Your budget: Travel cash or a prepaid card is a good option If you want to control your spending.

-• The type of trip you’re going on: An all-inclusive holiday will keep spending to a minimum and foreign currency may be all you need, while a shopping trip to New York may require the flexibility and protection of a credit card.
+• The type of holiday: An all-inclusive holiday keeps spending to a minimum so cash is fine, while a shopping trip to New York may require the flexibility and protection of a credit card.

 Tips for spending while you’re abroad